ahhreggi/json-table-visualizer/README.md

 # Leetcode SQL Visualizer

-Produces a table given an object containing its headers and values.
+Produces a table given a JSON string containing its headers and values.

 Example:
 ```